spotlightpa/poor-richard/content/news/2020-02-04-pennsylvania-gov-tom-wolf-wants-more-money-for-public-schools-—-and-gun-control.md

 ### Vulnerable populations

-\-The governor is proposing a $1 million expansion of the legal services program that assists those in poverty.
+- The governor is proposing a $1 million expansion of the legal services program that assists those in poverty.

-\-He is asking for an additional $8.1 million to provide services to 1,700 people on the state’s in-home services waiting list.
+- He is asking for an additional $8.1 million to provide services to 1,700 people on the state’s in-home services waiting list.

-\-Wolf is pushing to invest $4 million to support people living with autism or intellectual disabilities.
+- Wolf is pushing to invest $4 million to support people living with autism or intellectual disabilities.

 *[Spotlight PA](https://www.spotlightpa.org/ "https\://www.spotlightpa.org/") receives[ funding from nonprofit institutions and readers like you](https://www.spotlightpa.org/support "https\://www.spotlightpa.org/support") who are committed to investigative journalism that gets results.
 Become a Founding Donor today at [spotlightpa.org](https://www.spotlightpa.org/ "https\://www.spotlightpa.org/").*